 Entry formalities and visa

 If you have been accepted for university studies in Czechia, you should check whether you need a visa to enter the country.
 This depends on your nationality.
 Our website provides general information about entry formalities.
-It is not within STUDY IN competence to expedite the visa issuance / appointment process.
-Long-term visa and residence permits processing is solely under the authority of our Embassies abroad and the Czech Ministry of the Interior which follows a rigorous process.
+Visas and residence permits processing is solely under the authority of our Embassies abroad and the Czech Ministry of the Interior which follows a rigorous process.

 Students from EU/EEA and Switzerland